 Definition of capital (economics): Capital in economics represents the wealth of tangible assets and other resources which can be put to use to provide goods and services.

 Definition of capital (finance): Capital in finance refers to the total collection of finance a company or individual has at their disposal.

 Definition of capital (accounting): Capital in accounting is used to mean ‘share capital’, meaning the funding provided by equity investors by buying shares issued by the company.

 What does capital mean, and how is it used in a sentence?

 The three definitions above have slightly different meanings within the different financial disciplines.

-Economics ‘capital’ is the broadest usage of the term.
+Economics ‘capital’ is the broadest usage of the term, which you’ll see used a lot in the best economics books.
 Anything that a business owns could be considered capital.

 When you hear the phrase, ‘It is very capital intensive‘, this is the economic usage.
 The speaker is implying that a lot of property, machinery and other assets are needed to perform a process.